 “We’ve just recently screened and trained a volunteer driver and we are in the process of partnering with an organization that has volunteer drivers we can work with.
-If we can get hosts in those higher need areas, we will be able to more support the youth that are in need.”
+If we can get hosts in those higher need areas, we will be able to offer more support to the youth that are in need.”

 How has Nightstop Ontario made a difference?

-“We [the York region] don’t have a lot of beds in local hostels, they are normally at 80 to 100 per cent capacity.
+“We [the York region] don’t have a lot of beds in local hostels, they are normally at 80 to 100 percent capacity.

 “One youth that came from one of our northern communities, a smaller community, could not get on with her mum.
 There was lots of conflict in the home.
 It wasn’t a healthy situation for her.

 “She was kicked out and was living with a grandparent for a while, then the grandparent got ill and she was kicked out again.
 At this point she felt like she had nowhere to go.
 Her guidance counsellor directed her to Nightstop and we placed her the same night with a lovely family.